 Understand the three principles of UDL and the UDL Guidelines and how the implementation of UDL provides students in elementary classrooms with opportunities to build next-generation skills.

-Learn to to optimize expert learning - you'll create universally designed learning experiences for students and/or for your own professional practice
+Learn to optimize expert learning - you'll create universally designed learning experiences for students and/or for your own professional practice

 Learn to design standards-based lessons that eliminate barriers to access and engagement.